 Diatom physiology

 This time-lapse video captures the movement of the VHA (green) from vacuoles to the silica deposition vesicles (SDVs) of a dividing cell.
-The SDVs become acidified by VHA which is demonstrated by the accumulation of PDMPO (magenta) in the newly biomineralized cell walls.
+The SDV become acidified by VHA which is demonstrated by the accumulation of PDMPO (magenta) in the newly biomineralized cell walls.
 The video ends with the separation of the two daughter cells and dispersion of VHA.

 Diatom cells are encased in glass shells call frustules which are synthesized in special compartments inside the cell called SDVs.
 We showed that the VHA is responsible for acidfying SDVs to promote the careful biomineralization of their cell walls.
 Read about it here!